iOS-Developers-Slack/Code-Of-Conduct/README.md

 #### Who to invite

 - Please invite people you are willing to vouch for.
-They are you responsibility.
+They are your responsibility.
 - A good rule of thumb is to invite people you've worked with, collaborated with, or know personally.
 - They must be iOS/Mac developers, or learning iOS/Mac.
 Skill level or experience don't matter, as long as they're genuinely trying to learn how to program for Apple platforms.
 - Do not invite strangers or people you've just met.